A Review of A Time to Dance

 If you need some serious inspiration, this is the book for you.
 From strong characters to compromises and let downs, this roller coaster ride of emotions will leave your heart yearning for more.

 Ammarah Imran is a 17-year-old Pakistani girl who loves to read and dine out.
 The emphasis of her life is entirely on education and achieving good grades.
-Apart from that, she loves to visit different places and try food there.
+Apart from that she loves to visit different places and try the food.
 She loves to hang out with her friends and watch movies.
 Usually her time is spent studying, as she is in grade 12.
 She watches television whenever she is free!